lluisalemanypuig/docyourprolog/README.md

     the last file block found will be used.

-- Predicate blocks: these blocks contain the documentation for a particular predicate and are placed just right above it.
+- Predicate blocks: these blocks contain the documentation for a particular predicate and should be placed just right above it.
 With this kind of blocks the programmer can specify the form of the predicate, a general description, and constraints on the parameters.
 The tags that should be used are explained using an example:

         /**
         @form min(List,Value)
         @descr Value is the minimum value in List
-        @constrs
+        @constrs [descr]
-            @param List cannot be empty and must contain elements comparable with @> */
+            @param List Cannot be empty and must contain elements comparable with @> */

     Just right after the _@constrs_ tag one may write an arbitrarily long general description